-Subject Code CHC306P Subject Title Politics and Military Affairs in Imperial China 中國帝制時代的政治與軍事 Credit Value 3 Level 3 Pre-requisite / Co-requisite/ Exclusion Exclusion for CHC306P: CC306P/ CC306 / CC202 Objectives The subject aims to introduce students to political and military history of imperial China, stretching from the third century BC to the seventeenth century AD.
+Subject Code CHC306 / CHC306P Subject Title Politics and Military Affairs in Imperial China 中國帝制時代的政治與軍事 Credit Value 3 Level 3 Pre-requisite / Exclusion for CHC306: CC306P / CC202 Co-requisite/ Exclusion Exclusion for CHC306P: CC306 / CC202 Objectives The subject aims to introduce students to political and military history of imperial China, stretching from the third century BC to the seventeenth century AD.
 Topics will cover the power structures, political institutions, political philosophies, diplomacy, as well as the military strategies, military institutions and perceptions of war in traditional China.
 It also aims at interpreting the inter-relationship between politics and military affairs from various perspectives.
 The continuity and change of Chinese politics and military affairs from past to present will also be examined.
 Intended Learning Outcomes Upon completion of the subject, students will be able to: a) understand the roots of political and military institutions of Modern China; b) have a critical understanding of the political philosophies and perceptions of war in traditional China; c) comprehend the difficulties in applying theories into practices in politics and military; and d) understand the formation of Chineseness as a national identity.
 Subject Synopsis/ Indicative Syllabus 1) From Feudal China to Imperial China.: The Political Philosophies Behind 2) Emperor System: Its Strength and Its Weakness 3) Bureaucracy: Civilian and Military Affairs 4) Central Government and Local Government 5) Coups, Rebellions and Revolutions 6) Grand Strategies in Pre-Qin Period: Sun Zi and Others 7) From Chariots to Horsemen 8) From Arrows to Cannons 9) China as a Sea power in pre-modern China Teaching/Learning Methodology In addition to reading materials, the lectures make good use of videos of historical documental on selected events about politics and wars in

-imperial China.
-Students are required to make presentations on assigned topics.
-Consultations are provided by the instructor to help the students understand the subject matter in general, and prepare their presentations in particular.
-Students are also required to read the assigned readings.
-Field studies to museums, historical sites will be organized, on an optional basis.
+Assessment imperial China.
+Studentopics.
+Consultations and understand the subject reparticular.
+Students are studies to museums, his re provided by natter in genera also required to the instr l, and pre o read th uctor to epare the e assigne help the ir presented readin students tations in igs.
+Field

-Assessment Methods in Alignment with Intended Learning Outcomes Specific assessment methods/tasks % weighting Intended subject learning outcomes to be assessed (Please tick as appropriate)
+Methods in Alignment with Intended Learning Outcomes Specific assessment methods/tasks % weighting Intended subject learning outcomes to be assessed (Please tick as appropriate)

+a b c d

-1. In-class discussion 20% ✓ √ √
+1. In-class discussion 20% ✓ ✓ ✓

-2. Group Presentation 20% ✓ ✓ ✓ ✓
+2. Group Presentation 20% ✓ ✓ ✓ √

-3. Three Written Reports 60% (20% each) ✓ ✓ ✓ ✓
+3. Three Written Reports 60% (20% each) 1 ✓ ✓ ✓

 Total 100%

 Explanation of the appropriateness of the assessment methods in assessing the intended learning outcomes: First, the in-class discussion and group presentation are designed to encourage the students to complete assigned readings before the meeting and to actively participate in discussion, so as to evaluate their understanding of main concepts and arguments of the reading materials.
 These two tasks also provide students opportunities to express their critical views on the topics and to hone their skills of presentation and debate.; Second, the three written reports are designed to assess the students' depth of knowledge of what they are assigned to read in the course and their capabilities in analyzing the sources critically and creatively.
 The writing tasks also demand students to grasp the skill of presenting their comments of historical sources with a logical flow of ideas and in a cohesive manner.

 Student Study Class contact:

-Effort Expected ■ Lectures 26 Hrs.
+Effort Expected Lectures 26 Hrs.

-■ Tutorials 13 Hrs.
+13 Hrs.